 Road runners: whilst this is an ‘easy ‘ trail marathon course, there are short sections of earth that do approach the meaning of ‘incline’…suck it up.
 They are but pimples on this home we call earth.
 Beautiful pimples with great views, usually.

-When do I receive my number plate?
+When do I receive my bib number?

 We will not be posting out number plates and it is your responsibility to attend Registration/Bib pick up on: